 Synopsis

-In How to Use a Fork, the beautiful science of brain plasticity meets remarkable human stories of survival and recovery – the man who thought the mitten on his hand was a fish, the lawyer whose language returned as garbled legalese, the patient who found his way back to human interaction through music.
+In How to Use a Fork, the beautiful science of brain plasticity meets remarkable human stories of survival and recovery.
+We discover the woman who thought her arm was a baby, the man who saw mannequins peering at him through the dark, and the patient who found his way back to human interaction through music.

 As a medical student, Orlando Swayne was taught that a broken brain doesn’t mend.
 But as a junior doctor, he began to meet patients for whom this was clearly not the case.
 Intrigued by what he saw, he delved deep into the emerging neuroscience of brain reorganisation, and discovered that over time brain tissue creates new networks and regenerates.